kerimkaynakcigames/Sequentior/docs/sequentials/animationsequentials/sequential_rotate.md

     When you assign From Rotation with __Sequential__ option, you need to connect the related sequential's Sequential output port to this sequential's __From Rotation input port__.

+## Closest Path

+This calculates the minimum angle difference to reach to the target rotation angle and rotates the transform accordingly.

+For example, say you want to rotate a transform from 270 to 0.
+By default this sequential rotates the transform backwards to 0 (270, 260, 250 ...
+0).
+But if this option is checked, it will rotate to 360 instead of 0 because this path is faster (270, 280, ...
+360) and it's the same target angle.

 ## Animate Local Rotation